bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:35:00

-I'll give you some examples For example think about like you know Lightning Labs and all the Lightning Network people, they needed Maleability to be fixed and some of the features of SegWit in order to exist.
+I'll give you some examples.
+For example think about like you know Lightning Labs and all the Lightning Network people, they needed Maleability to be fixed and some of the features of SegWit in order to exist.
 Lightning would not have existed in any form that's actually usable, right?
 Under the original set of primitives and constructs that Bitcoin had.
 Right.